edwardramirez31/micro-frontend-template/README.md

 - Give the micro frontend a name

-- Setup the HTML element where you want to inject your micro frontend
+- It's not recommended to setup the HTML element where you want to inject your micro frontend if you are using the [Single SPA engine layout](https://single-spa.js.org/docs/layout-definition)

 - It's recommended to use the root config module template from [this template](https://github.com/edwardramirez31/micro-frontend-root-template) to be consistent with project naming convention